 While I was the only honoree from the shoe industry, there were women from just about every other industry sector, all manufacturing one thing or another right here in the United States.
 We had much fun talking about injection molding and how to get grease off your clothes (you can’t, which is why you have to wear mostly black).
 We also talked a lot about coding and 3D printing.
 Everyone loved my hot pink 3D printed Athena Sandals!

 Before we parted, we each had to make a personal commitment as to how we would encourage more girls and women to pursue STEM and manufacturing careers.
 I promised that I will continue to host factory tours for students.
 The girls who come through the OESH factory are especially excited to see how we can make shoes using coding and 3D printing.
 There are very few shoe designers who are women and there are even fewer women who actually manufacture shoes.
-When girls see what we do here at OESH they can’t help but be inspired to role up their sleeves and learn some code!
+When girls see what we do here at OESH they can’t help but be inspired to roll up their sleeves and learn some code!

 What a nice piece in the Charlottesville Daily Progress Business Journal this morning.
 Thank you so much Allison Wrabel for telling our story!